amwebexpert/react-native-sign-here/README.md

 - Support for both `iOS` and `Android`
 - Built-in `TypeScript` definitions
 - Customizable stroke width and color
-- Undo, Clear and Reset features
+- Undo, Clear, and Reset features
 - Import & Export signatures as SVG paths

+> **Note**: Import / Export are in XML (SVG file format) by default.
+If your project requires a bitmap format (like PNG), consider using [react-native-view-shot](https://github.com/gre/react-native-view-shot).

+If this project has helped you, please support us with a GitHub star 🌟.

 ## Screenshots